SUMMARY AND ANALYSIS 0F THE 2018 CFI INVESTIGATION OF THE SAGAN SIGNAL

 7. “Was this code written by a clever man that was writing the Bible?"

-After admitting that the Newton Bible Code is an ingeniously designed product, CFI cryptographers answered their own question by acknowledging the Bible’s multiple authorship:
+After admitting that the Sagan Signal is an ingeniously designed product, CFI cryptographers answered their own question by acknowledging the Bible’s multiple authorship:

 “We know the Bible was written by men, right?
 Some estimate as many as 200 different authors . . .”